google/clusterfuzz/README.md

   <img src="docs/images/logo.png" width="400">
 </p>

-ClusterFuzz is a scalable fuzzing infrastructure which finds security and stability issues in software.
+ClusterFuzz is a scalable [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) infrastructure that finds security and stability issues in software.

-It is used by Google for fuzzing the Chrome Browser, and serves as the fuzzing backend for [OSS-Fuzz].
+Google uses ClusterFuzz to fuzz the Chrome Browser and as the fuzzing backend for [OSS-Fuzz].

 ClusterFuzz provides many features which help seamlessly integrate fuzzing into